dawei-wang/event-notifications/en-create-destination-fcm.md

 {{site.data.keyword.attribute-definition-list}}

 # Create an {{site.data.keyword.en_short}} push destination for Android (FCM)
-{: #en-create-en-destination-push-fcm}
+{: #en-create-destination-push-fcm}

-Use this tutorial to create an {site.data.keyword.en_short}} push destination configured for Firebase Cloud Messaging (FCM) to send messages to Android devices.
+Use this tutorial to create an {{site.data.keyword.en_short}} push destination configured for Firebase Cloud Messaging (FCM) to send messages to Android devices.
 {: shortdesc}

 ## Create an Android Push Notifications destination